Multiple Zone

 [0037] a plurality of gas circulation means spaced along the

-length of the autoclave and each producing a zone for circulation
+length of the autoclave and each producing a zone for

-independently controllable and said gas circulation means being
+being independently controllable and said gas circulation means

 DESCRIPTION OF PREFERRED FEATURES